Improve customer loyalty and retention by focusing on relationships

 Net Promoter Score℠ (NPS)

-Similar to CSAT, your Net Promoter Score is measured by asking customers a single question, measured on a scale of one to 10.
-The question is: How likely are you to recommend this product to a friend or colleague?
-Based on their numeric rating, customers can be broken down into three categories: promoters, passives, and detractors.
-Being a promoter (score 9-10) is a strong indicator of loyalty.
+Net Promoter Score is measured by asking customers how likely they are to recommend your product to friends or family, measured on a scale of one to 10.
+Based on their rating, customers can be broken down into three categories: promoters, passives, and detractors.

 Customer loyalty starts and ends with CX